unitycatalog/unitycatalog/docs/quickstart.md

 git clone git@github.com:unitycatalog/unitycatalog.git
 ```

+> To start Unity Catalog in Docker, refer to the [Docker
+> Compose](docker_quickstart.md) docs.

 To run Unity Catalog, you need **Java 17** installed on your machine.
+You can
-You can always run the `java --version` command to verify that you have the right version of Java installed such as the following example output.
+always run the `java --version` command to verify that you have the right
+version of Java installed such as the following example output.

 ```bash
 % java --version